 Frances has held numerous senior positions in the Fine Gael party, including as a member of the party’s Executive Council; and Director of Elections for the 2013 Meath East by-election.

 Prior to her election to the Dáil, Frances served as Chair of the National Women’s Council of Ireland (1988-1992) and Vice President of the European Women’s Lobby.
 As Chair of the National Women’s Council she initiated and served on the second Commission on Women, chairing the Employment Sub-Committee.
 She held the first conference in Ireland on Women and Decision Making and championed the cause of introducing equality proofing mechanisms.
 Frances also led a number of high profile health campaigns.
 She has served on the boards of the Employment Equality Agency, Arthritis Ireland, The O’Reilly Theatre and the Breast Research Unit in St. Vincent’s Hospital.
 Frances was also Vice Chair of Europa Donna, the European breast cancer campaign.

 Frances trained as a social worker and family therapist.
 She worked in the Mater Hospital, St James’ Hospital and Ballymun Child and Family Centre for ten years.
 She also worked in inner city communities in London and Dublin.
 She specialised in family-work including adoption and fostering.
 Frances gained a B.Soc.
 Science in U.C.D. and an M.SC. in Social Administration and Social Work in the London School of Economics.
 She also lectured in social work in Adult Education Courses and in Trinity College, Dublin.

-Frances is married and has three sons in their twenties, an actor, a trainee accountant and a student.
+Frances is married and has three sons in their twenties, an actor, an accountant and a student.